 The District is required to make payments in lieu of taxes, aggregating 5.0% of the gross revenue derived from electric retail sales within the city limits of incorporated cities and towns served directly by the District.
-Such payments totaled \$10.2 million and \$9.9 million for the years ended December 31, 2022 and 2021, respectively.
+Such payments totaled \$10.2 million for December 31, 2023 and 2022, respectively.

-9. ASSET RETIREMENT OBLIGATIONS:
+ASSET RETIREMENT OBLIGATIONS: